 Strong: Evidence for care-seeking behavior and a reduction in ED visits resulted from a randomized controlled trial (RCT) of 200 individuals, half assigned to the Transitions Clinic and half assigned to another safety net clinic that did not provide case management services.
 Additional evidence consists of post-implementation data on the number of newly released individuals seeking care at the clinic and attendance rates for initial and followup clinic appointments (as compared to attendance rates for other, similar patients seen at the large health center in which the clinic operates).

-- More recently released prisoners seeking care: Since the program began, the clinic has served roughly 200 patients.
+- More recently released prisoners seeking care: Since the program began, the clinic has served over 700 patients.
 After hiring the community health worker, the average number of new patients seen each month rose by 36 percent (from 7 to 11).
 Without access to the Transitions Clinic, many of these individuals likely would have sought care in the ED for their chronic illnesses.

 - Above-average attendance at appointments: Transitions Clinic patients show up for their appointments more frequently than do other patients seen at the Southeast Health Center (which serves the neighborhood with the largest number of formerly incarcerated individuals in San Francisco).
 More than half of clinic patients (55 percent) attend their initial appointment and more than three-quarters (77 percent) attend their 6-month followup appointment, well above the 40 and 46 percent attendance rates for other Southeast Health Center patients.